SandyRodger/RB175_networked_applications/05_project_todos.md

 - 'All lists' needs to be up at the top right, for all pages.

 #### Sinatra::Contentfor
+- (Revise: 15.2.24)
 - [2:00]
 - You can define something in your template and then print it out somewhere else.
+- Whatever is saved in the `content_for` helper, can then be regurgitated elsewhere in the `yield_content` method.
+The problem I'm having is that in this example we're yielding in the layout, what has been saved in an erb template that was already yielded to the layout.
+So, the lesson is simply - Sinatra can in fact handle that.
 - [Documentation here](https://sinatrarb.com/contrib/content_for)

 ```index.erb